Jan729/BasicCalculator/README.md

 # BasicCalculator

-Based off of the Coderbyte calculator tutorials found here: https://www.coderbyte.com/project/build-calculator-with-javascript
+Based off of the Coderbyte calculator tutorial videos found here: https://www.coderbyte.com/project/build-calculator-with-javascript

 This calculator does basic math operations using the eval() function.
 I loosely followed the tutorial and made a couple formatting changes.